Helping Your Child with Autism Thrive

 Your child’s treatment should be tailored according to his or her individual needs.
 You know your child best, so it’s up to you to make sure those needs are being met.
 You can do that by asking yourself the following questions:

-- What does my child enjoy and how can those activities be used in treatment?
+What does my child enjoy – and how can those activities be used in treatment and to bolster learning?

-Finally, keep in mind that no matter what autism treatment plan is chosen, your involvement is vital to success.
-You can help your child get the most out of treatment by working hand-in-hand with the autism treatment team and following through with the therapy at home.
+Finally, keep in mind that no matter what treatment plan is chosen, your involvement is vital to success.
+You can help your child get the most out of treatment by working hand-in-hand with the treatment team and following through with the therapy at home.
+(This is why your well-being is essential!)

 Choosing autism treatments